 What are the restrictions for a foreigner to buy property in Costa Rica?

-There are no restrictions that specifically apply to foreigners when purchasing property in Costa Rica.
-A Costa Rican partner is not required to buy property in in certain coastal concession areas of Costa Rica.
+There are no restrictions that specifically apply to foreigners when purchasing fee simple property in Costa Rica.
+A Costa Rican partner is only required to buy property in in certain coastal concession areas of Costa Rica.